 Instant feedback

 If students miss a question, they receive customized feedback for that specific question.
-For example, this explanation explicitly teaches students how to map letters with sounds to spell the word sip.
+For example, this explanation explicitly teaches students how to map letters with sounds to spell the word bad.

 Audio support